pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home/lecture1**
 >
-> I got this output since cd can only be used to change *directories*, moving from one to another, and a file does not fall into the category of directory.
+> I got this output since `cd` can only be used to change *directories*, moving from one to another, and a file does not fall into the category of directory.
 >
-> Error
+> Error: the command `cd` does not work in this case, returning a message rather than changing a directory, since `Hello.java` is a file, and one cannot change directories into a file– only other directories.

 ***